laravel-enso/documentation/docs/backend/typesense-webshop.md

 - `Services\Schema`
 - `Services\TypoTolerance`

-Dynamic methods are also registered so the product model can expose Typesense-specific schema and query metadata.
+The package no longer registers dynamic model methods for Scout hooks.
+Keep collection schema and search parameters explicit in the host application's Scout config.

 ## API